The Rock railway station

-The Rock railway station is a heritage-listed railway station and antique shop located on the Main South line in The Rock in the Lockhart Shire local government area of New South Wales, Australia.
+The Rock railway station is a heritage-listed railway station and antique shop located on the Main Southern line in The Rock in the Lockhart Shire local government area of New South Wales, Australia.
 The station is also known as The Rock Station and yard group.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Rock railway station opened on 1 September 1880 as Hanging Rock when the Main South line was extended from Wagga Wagga to Gerogery.
 It was renamed Kingston on 28 December 1882, and finally The Rock on 10 February 1883.

 On 8 July 1901, The Rock became a junction station with the opening of the Oaklands line as far as Lockhart.
 It gained a locomotive depot and carriage shed at the same time.

 From the late 1950s, The Rock became a railmotor depot, gaining an allocation of four CPH railmotors that were used on all services south of Junee to Albury and on the Oaklands, Rand, Holbrook and Kywong lines.
 After these services were withdrawn in 1974, the depot was demolished in 1978.